sonudhakane7526/sonudhakane7526/README.md

-- 👋 Hi, I’m @sonudhakane7526
+- 👋 Hi, I’m @vikas dhakane
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, C programming, JavaScript.
 - 💞️ I’m looking to collaborate on the projects
 - 📫 How to reach me 8855997526